In this guide

 - Budget options: Simpel, Lebara, Ben, and Lycamobile for prepaid SIM cards

 You can buy a prepaid SIM card at Mediamarkt, phone stores, or supermarkets.
 If you plan to stay long-term, a contract (abonnement) usually offers better value.
+For a full comparison of networks, data allowances, and pricing, see our guide to the best Dutch phone plans for expats.

 Protect Your Online Privacy